 Setting up a test and getting back results from 25 users takes about half a day.

 Whether over the phone or in-person, taking the time to interview your customers or potential users is a very useful method to truly understand their needs.
 The idea of just talking to people is a simple thing and can easily be overlooked.
-Very often it is the most powerful way to find a truth about their behaviour (backed up with stories) that you otherwise may not consider.
+Very often it is the most powerful way to find a truth about their behaviour that you otherwise may not consider.

 It's a chance to move away from your perception of the world and your company's internal views on how things are.
-Interviews give you the opportunity to see the reality of your customers' lives and thought processes.
+Interviews give you the opportunity to see the reality of your customers' lives and how they think.
 Whilst the process isn't rocket science, good interviews do take a bit of time to organise.

 There are a few stages to organising successful interviews:

-It starts with deciding what you want to get out of the process as you can't cover every subject and you need to keep your conversation on track.
+It starts with deciding what you want to get out of the interviews as you can't cover every subject and you'll want to keep conversations on track.
 Define what the focus will be and the areas of behaviour you're looking to understand.
-It's usually a particular process or thoughts about a product that you want to discuss.
+It will usually be a particular process (e.g. building flatpack furniture) or thoughts about a product that you want to discuss.

 Once the direction has been decided you should capture what you want to cover in a discussion guide.
 Essentially this is the list of questions that you want to ask your interviewees and the topics you want them to talk about.